PoNexiOFF/MapExpander/README.md

 Map Expander is a program that lets you easily change the size of your maps on Airport CEO. `version 1.1`

+⚠️ Changing the map size can severely affect your game's performance.
+We recommend that users make sure they have a PC powerful enough to handle a larger map.
+We are not responsible for any problems you may encounter.

 ---

 ## ⚙ » Installation & Configuration